allenc125789/TurtleNAS/README.md

 # Post-Install & Usage:

-Open the server's IP or Hostname in an alternate browser (*example:* https://192.168.0.20), login to the web portal with the admin account using the password you created during install.
+Open the server's IP or Hostname in an alternate browser (*example:* https://192.168.0.20), login to the web portal with the password you made on install.
+Username `admin`.
 You may use this to create/delete new users, edit permissions, add connections, and more!

 You may also login directly from SSH.